-School is open from 8am and students are welcome to use the library for quiet study, go to the canteen to buy breakfast, make use of the basketball courts or outdoor seating areas.
-Students are welcomed into school in the morning at the Main and Sixth Form gate from 8.30am by members of our Senior Leadership Team.
-Morning registration begins at 8.50am and closes at 9.00am.
+School is open from 8am and pupils are welcome to use the library for quiet study, go to the canteen to buy breakfast, make use of the basketball courts or outdoor seating areas.
+Pupils are welcomed into school in the morning at the Main entrance and Sixth Form gate from 8.30am by members of our Senior Leadership Team.
+All pupils must be on school site by 8.47am and sat in morning tutor time by 8.50am.